feincms/feincms/docs/installation.rst

 This document describes the steps needed to install FeinCMS.

-FeinCMS requires a working installation of Django_ version 1.4, 1.5, 1.6 or
-1.7.
-See the Django_ documentation for how to install and configure Django.
+FeinCMS requires a working installation of Django_ version 1.7 or better See the Django_ documentation for how to install and configure Django.

 You can download a stable release of FeinCMS using ``pip``.
 Pip will install feincms and its dependencies.
 Dependencies which are automatically installed